A census of the United Kingdom has been taken every ten years since 1801, with the exception of 1941.

 The first census of England was that of William I, famously published in the Domesday Book of 1086.
 Although there were sporadic censuses in the centuries to follow, only late 18th century population pressure lead to support for a regular census.
 The subsequent 1800 Population Act enabled the 1801 census and allowed for one every decade thereafter.

 Census data is collected and recorded by address.
 When searching for a particular relative, consider they might not have been home that night.
-Common occupations such as sailor, factor worker or house staff would keep people from their house.
+Common occupations such as sailor, factory worker or house staff would keep people from their own house.
 An individual may have been recorded at another house, their place of work or even missed altogether if at sea.

 Releasing the data

 Most family historians use indexes and images available online.
 Original images allow you to check the document and draw your own conclusions.
-The search options are very flexible, and enable the researcher to use terms other than forename and surname.
+The search options are very flexible and enable the researcher to use terms other than forename and surname.